clawpack/geoclaw_tutorial_csdms2016/README.md

 OpenMP parallelization of GeoClaw, or if you want to be able to transfer data or results in to or out of the project, you can upgrade to a [paid account](https://cloud.sagemath.com/policies/pricing.html).

+See the file `SMC_setup/README.md` to get started with SageMathCloud.

 ## Installing Clawpack to use GeoClaw on your own computer

 If you prefer to install GeoClaw on your own laptop, you can follow the